yannisl/phd/docs/phd-pkgmanager.md

 ###The `phd` LaTeX2e package

-The `phd` latex package and the class with the same name provide convenient methods to create new styles for books, reports and articles.
-It also loads the most commonly used packages and resolves conflicts.
+The `phd-pkgmanager` latex package is part of the `phd` budle and the class with the same name provide convenient methods to create new styles for books, reports and articles.
+It package loads a suite of commonly used packages and resolves conflicts.

-This work consists of the file  `phd.dtx`, and the derived files   `phd.ins`,  `phd.pdf`, and `phd.sty`.
+This work consists of the file  `phd-pkgmanager.dtx`, and the derived files   `phd-pkgmanager.ins`,  `phd-pkgmanager.pdf`, and `phd-pkgmanager.sty`.

 ###Installation

-run
+run the script `phd-lua`

-          phd-lua.bat on windows
+           phd-lua phd-pkgmanager.dtx on windows
-           pdflatex phd.dtx
-           makeindex -s gind.ist -g phd

 If you have any difficulties with the package come and join us at http://tex.stackexchange.com and post a new question or